HoujieXiong/EC463_Mimir/README-files/HARDWARE.md

 # Mimir: Hardware Components
 For our hardware of Mimir, we have multiple components that is connected our computing source, Raspberry Pi 4.
-The components are: <br>
+The components consists of <br>
 ```
     - Raspberry Pi 4
     - LiDAR Camera